secure-device-onboard/pri/demo/README.md

 Different properties used in the demo are specified in respective application.properties file.
 A brief description for each of these fields are provided within the configuration file.
-For more details, please refer to the file application.properties.sample provided under 'cri' folder in source package.
+For more details, please refer to the file application.properties.sample provided under 'pri' folder in source package.

 # Working with new Ownership Voucher/Ownership Credentials pairs